ToliaGuy/typed-jsx-language-tools/README.md

 More context: [Type-safe children in React and TypeScript](https://www.totaltypescript.com/type-safe-children-in-react-and-typescript).

-But with the typed-jsx its a string as it supposed to be.
+But with the typed-jsx the type is a `string` as it is supposed to be.
 ![test](images/option-typed-vs-default.png)

 ### The solution